 Please remember to use your state or local apartment association as the primary resource for the most up-to-date information on your responsibilities.
 Find your local affiliate.

 We highly suggest you contact a local attorney before you decide to initiate an eviction action against a resident in the current environment as overlaying federal, state and county laws or restrictions on the judicial process may apply.
 This includes: issuing a notice to vacate, initiating any eviction-related action, or assessing fees or penalties on residents for nonpayment of rent or other lease violations.
 In addition to the below, you can access NAA's statutory information on late fees, eviction laws, and other policy issues.

-Action: On April 16, 2020, Governor Mills issued an executive order implementing an eviction moratorium.
+- Action: On April 16, 2020, Governor Mills issued an executive order implementing an eviction moratorium through August 3, 2020.

 - Posed an imminent risk of harm by threatening or assaulting behavior towards property management staff, another resident, neighbor, or other person;